 The formal acceptance of a student as a candidate for the doctoral degree is the responsibility of the student's department or the committee supervising the doctoral program.
-Advancement to candidacy allows the student to enter the dissertation research phase of the degree program and occurs after all course work and exam requirements are satisfied.
-Students are required to pass a doctoral comprehensive exam before candidacy is granted.
+Advancement to candidacy allows the student to enter the dissertation preparation phase of the degree program and occurs after all course work is satisfied.
 Students are expected to make regular and continuous progress toward the degree.
-Advancement to candidacy in a doctoral program should occur within a maximum of 4 years of beginning the program of study (no later than at the completion of 50 semester hours of graduate study).
-Students may continue in pre-candidacy status beyond this time on a limited basis by means of a petition to the Department of Academic Affairs by the student and Dean of Academic Affairs, based on evidence of student progress toward the degree.
+Advancement to candidacy in a doctoral program should occur within 4 years of beginning the program of study (no later than at the completion of 50 semester hours of graduate study).
+Students may continue in pre-candidacy status beyond this time on a limited basis by means of a petition to the Department of Academic Affairs based on evidence of student progress toward the degree.
 Individual programs can require advancement to candidacy before the time limit set in this policy.